antoniovazquezblanco/Bluetooth-Controllers-Reversing/Chip_Barrot_Unk.md

-# Actions ATS2851 Chip
+# Barrot Unknown Chip

 Seen in [UGREEN CM748](Dongle_UGREEN_CM748.md).
 Probably a glitch or a fault in local information command as it returns all zeros.
-I suspect this is a Barrot chip.
+I suspect this is a Barrot chip although Ericsson is reported.

 ## Local version information